 Liberty Bell Park includes a mega large climbing frame swing combo with nearby toilets.
 Older children can roller skate, skate board or play basket ball nearby.
 You can also bring along your barbecue (mangal) and ensure that all the energy is replenished.

-Also in town is Independence Park – good for wandering, running around and a short cut to town; but is not particularly designed to keep children occupied.
+Also in town is Independence Park.
+It is good for wandering, running around and a short cut to town; but is not particularly designed to keep children occupied.

-Gan Sacher has a large climbing frame (in a sand pit) again with toilets nearby.
+Gan Sacher has a large climbing frame (in a sand pit), again with toilets nearby.
 Gan Sacher is a large open space with lots of grass for running, football, Frisbee, cycling, jogging, picnicking and of course the ubiquitous mangal (barbecue).
-Gan Sacher can be a great spot to relax after the Israel Museum, Knesset, Bible Lands Museum, Science Museum (a bit further away) – being a fairly short walk down the hill.
-It also frequently has events – “happenings” in the local dialect – and on a summer evening you might think that there isn’t a sheep or cow left alive in Israel!!
+Gan Sacher can be a great spot to relax after walking at the Israel Museum, Knesset, Bible Lands Museum and the Science Museum (a bit further away) – being a fairly short walk down the hill.
+It also holds event frequently – “happenings” in the local dialect – and on a summer evening you might think that there isn’t a sheep or cow left alive in Israel!!

 The Mifletzet (monster) is on the main drive out to Hadassah Ein Karem and features a huge monster with some serious slides.